 Acupuncture consultations last for one hour and the needles are retained for about 25-30 minutes.

 Yes, all are welcome at the clinic.
-Robert has a lot of experience in working with same sex couples undergoing IVF treatments.
+Our practitioners have a lot of experience in working with same sex couples undergoing assisted reproductive techniques and IVF treatments.

 Anderson, B.J., Haimovici, F., Ginsburg, E.S., Schust, D.J., & Wayne, P.M.
 (2007).
 In vitro fertilisation and acupuncture: clinical efficacy and mechanistic basis.
 Alternative Therapies in Health and Medicine, 13 (3), 38-48.